 Some potential clients that prefer to work with a local designer will turn to a search engine, and they’ll use a locality in their search phrase, such as “Philadelphia web designer.”
 While general search phrases like “web design” or “website designer” are extremely competitive and difficult to attain high rankings, local searches are far less competitive.
 If you are going after these local clients, why not optimize your site for local searches?
 Page titles are one of the most significant factors, but general SEO using local terms will affect other areas of your site as well.

 2 – Use effective meta descriptions

 While meta descriptions have very limited impact on search engine rankings, they can have a much more significant impact on click-through rates.
-Most search engines use the meta description tag, if there is one, on the SERPs to show searchers what they page is about.
 Think about the mentality of a potential client that is looking for a local designer.
 If he or she does a search for a designer in a specific location, most likely a meta description that mentions that location will be clicked over one that doesn’t mention the location.

 3 – Pay-Per-Click advertising